Sonic the Hedgehog (1991 video game): Background and character design

 Sonic was originally teal-colored, then a light shade of blue, but he was changed to dark blue so he would stand out against certain backgrounds and to match the Sega logo.
 According to Ohshima, Sonic's basic design was created by combining Felix the Cat's head with Mickey Mouse's body.
 His shoes had buckles through the inspiration of Michael Jackson's boots on the album cover for Bad and the red and white color scheme of Santa Claus, whom Ohshima saw as the most "famous character in the world".
 Sonic's spikes were emphasized to make him sleeker, and he was given the ability to spin while jumping (so attacking and jumping could be controlled with one button).
-The new character was originally named "Mr. Hedgehog", but the eight-member team changed his name to "Sonic" and took the name Sonic Team.
+The new character was originally named "Mr. Hedgehog", but the eight-member team changed his name to "Sonic" and took the nickname Sonic Team.
+According to Yuji Naka, Sonic Team was a one-time unofficial nickname for the studio within Sega that was used during the development of the game; it was never mentioned again on the division's releases until Ohshima-directed and Naka-produced Nights into Dreams was released in 1996.
+The name would permanently stay when its successor Sega AM8 was spun off as Sonic Team Co., Ltd. in 2000.

 Ohshima said that "Sonic" was chosen because it represented speed.
 Ideas proposed to flesh out the character included placing him in a rock band, giving him vampire fangs, and giving him a human girlfriend named Madonna.
 Sega of America scrapped these ideas to keep his identity simple.
 Sega of America also expressed concerns that most Americans would not know what a hedgehog is.
 According to Mark Cerny, who worked in Tokyo as an intermediary between the Japanese and American Sega offices, the American staff felt the character was "unsalvageable".
 They made plans to educate Sonic Team on character design with the work of Will Vinton, the creator of the California Raisins.
 They proposed a full-scale recreation of the character, but compromised with Sonic Team to simply make design changes for western audiences.
 The antagonist was named "Dr. Eggman" in Japan and "Dr. Robotnik" in other regions as a result of a dispute between Sega's American and Japanese divisions.